oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

 Examples are located under the following directories:

-- [Usecase](./usecase/) This directory contains an init files where you can specify all the details of your environment and a makefile which reads the initfile and generates the all the yaml files.
-No need to edit yaml files one by one with your system information.
+- [Usecase](./usecase/) and [usecase01] directories contain a [configuration file](./usecase/parameters.txt)  where you can specify all the details of your environment.
+A [makefile](./usecase/makefile) takes this file in input to generate the all the yaml files.
+There is no need to edit yaml files one by one.
-- [Singlenamespace provisioning](./provisioning/singlenamespace/) You will find base sample files to manage pdb and cdb within a single namespace.
-File editing is required.
+- [Singlenamespace provisioning](./provisioning/singlenamespace/) You will find base sample files to manage pdb and cdb within a single namespace
 - [Multinamespace provisioning](./provisioning/multinamespace/) You will find base sample files to manage pdb and cdb in different namespaces.
-- [Usecase01](./usecase01/README.md) [Usecase02](./usecase02/README.md) and [Usecase03](./usecase03/README.md) contain other step by step examples.
-File editing is required.
+- [Usecase01](./usecase01/README.md) [Usecase02](./usecase02/README.md)  contain other step by step examples;

+Authomatic yaml generation is not available for directory usecase02 and provisioning directories

 **NOTE** that the cdb controller is not intended to manage the container database.
-The cdb controller just provied a pod with a rest server connected to the container database.
+The cdb controller is meant to provied a pod with a rest server connected to the container database.

 ## Macro steps for setup